If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The Aeron comes in three different sizes, A,B and C, with C being the largest.
 Like most premium office chairs, customers can choose from a wide range of finishes, materials and customization options depending on their needs and aesthetic preferences.
-So what makes this chair so special?
+So what makes this mesh office chair so special?
 It’s supremely comfortable and carefully designed to offer excellent support for your body during long workdays.
 For anyone that works from home or in an office, SPY has found that this ergonomic office chair really can help with back pain and other posture-related problems.

 - Extremely comfortable